I update this article periodically to keep it current. The principles never change though.

 When staff ask why things aren’t as simple or easy as they’d like, you know their expectations of business IT resources are inconsistent with reality.
 Perhaps they’re using email as a CRM or their desktop as their filing system.
 Either they need to adjust their expectations or you need to adjust the IT systems to meet their expectations.
 Start here.
 Solve the issue of expectations and everything else falls into place.

 You’ll want at least two IT policy documents; a general IT policy document and a security policy document.
 These two documents give a scope for expectations.
 Staff should be obligated to read these documents and agree to them.
 The objectives of the policy documents are to ensure staff know what they can and can’t do.
 They also guide you (the IT person) on what the business expects in terms of your work-load and responsibilities.
 Policies also assist in staff termination for situations where business resources have been misused.

 Switches and routers.

 This is the back-bone of the network.
 Make sure you use good quality parts.
-Use Cisco or HP enterprise level equipment.
-Any Cisco switch with gigabit speeds on all ports is a good option and consider the value of PoE especially if you have IP phones or IP cameras.
+Use Ubiquiti, HP/Aruba, or Cisco.
+Any Cisco switch with gigabit speeds on all ports is a good option but 10 gigabit speeds are affordable and easily acquirable and consider the value of PoE especially if you have IP phones or IP cameras.
 Don’t get sucked into this idea that WIFI is an acceptable replacement for Ethernet – not yet.
 It’s shared media, still new technology and not as reliable as Ethernet.
 One day we will surely change to WIFI for workstations but that day is not today.
 Keep your network devices up to date with firmware.
+WIFI is acceptable only when a very strong password/passphrase is used.

 Workstations and portable devices.